 Why am I Always Adding Engine Oil to My Mower Each Time I Mow?

 It’s always good to check the level of your engine oil before you mow.
 If you find yourself always adding oil to your engine before you go out and mow that’s not always a drastically bad thing, but it’s also not a good thing.
 You need to find out why you always have to put oil in your engine.

 You may be adding oil to your engine each time you mow because you have an oil leak, your engine is burning oil or your engine is using oil.
 You need to identify which one of these scenarios applies to your engine oil loss.

 - Oil Leak – Look over the engine area to find signs of an engine oil leak.
-Once you find the cause of the leak, replace the gaskets from which the oil is coming from.
+Once you find the cause of the leak, replace the gaskets from which the oil is coming leaking.
 You will also want to inspect your filter if your mower uses one.
 Make sure your oil filter is sealing properly.

 - Burning Oil – Check for a plugged air filter.
-A plugged air filter will cause oil to burn from the engine due to making the engine work harder.
+A plugged air filter will cause oil to burn from the engine making the engine work harder.
 You can clean the air filter or replace it is very dirty and unable to be cleaned.

 Items Needed for an Engine Oil Change